MicrosoftDocs/entra-docs/docs/identity/users/groups-naming-policy.md

 1. To remove a prefix or suffix from the list, select the prefix or suffix, and then select **Delete**.
 You can delete multiple items at the same time.
 1. Save your changes for the new policy to go into effect by selecting **Save**.

-### Edit custom-blocked words
+### Edit custom blocked words

 1. On the **Naming policy** page, select **Blocked words**.

    :::image type="content" source="./media/groups-naming-policy/blockedwords.png" alt-text="Screenshot that shows editing and uploading a blocked words list for a naming policy.":::

-1. View or edit the current list of custom-blocked words by selecting **Download**.
+1. View or edit the current list of custom blocked words by selecting **Download**.
 You must add new entries to the existing entries.
-1. Upload the new list of custom-blocked words by selecting the **file** icon.
+1. Upload the new list of custom blocked words by selecting the **file** icon.
 1. Save your changes for the new policy to go into effect by selecting **Save**.

 ## Install PowerShell cmdlets